Writing a CV

 CV template blue

-CV template, blue without photo Word, 76 kB.
+CV template, blue without photo docx, 76 kB.

 CV template with blue accents without photo.
 In the CV template we give some examples of headings and how you can list your work experience and education and training.